 Our board of directors has adopted the ESPP that will become effective immediately prior to and contingent upon the date of the underwriting agreement related to this offering.
 The purpose of our ESPP will be to secure the services of new employees, to retain the services of existing employees, and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
 The ESPP is implemented through a series of offerings with specific terms approved by the administrator and under which eligible employees are granted purchase rights to purchase shares of our Class A common stock on specified dates during such offerings.
 Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, may participate in the ESPP and may contribute, normally through payroll deductions, with a maximum dollar amount as designated by the administrator.
 The maximum aggregate number of shares of our Class A common stock that may be issued under our ESPP is 3,000,000 shares.
 The number of shares of our Class A common stock reserved for issuance under our ESPP will automatically increase on January 1 of each calendar year, beginning on January 1, 2023 and continuing through and including January 1, 2032, by the lesser of (1) 2% of the aggregate number of shares of common stock (both Class A and Class B) outstanding on December 31 of the preceding calendar year, (2) 6,000,000 shares and (3) a number of shares determined by our board.
 Shares subject to purchase rights granted under our ESPP that terminate without having been exercised in full will not reduce the number of shares available for issuance under our ESPP.
 Our board, or a duly authorized committee thereof, will administer our ESPP.
-The implementation of the ESPP and the terms of the offerings thereunder, if any, will be in the discretion of the administrator.
-The administrator does not currently have any intention to make offerings available under the ESPP.
+The implementation to make offerings available under the ESPP.